-While small individual choices will hardly save the world by themselves, there are little things you can do to live a more ethical life and be a better consumer, starting with recycling your rubbish, buying less cheap clothes… and getting the right bank account.
+While small individual choices will hardly save the world by themselves, there are little things you can do to live a more ethical life and be a better consumer, starting with recycling your rubbish, buying fewer cheap clothes… and getting the right bank account.

 That’s right, keeping your money with the right bank is a small step towards making the world a better place.